iam-venkat03/Twitter_Airflow_Project/README.md

 # Airflow Project based on Twtitter data

 ## Description
- Building basic and simple ETL pipeline using Airfow with Twitter data The idea behind this project is to understand and implement basic functionalities of Airflow Building Dags, Understanding what tasks, Task instance, pipelines is the motive behind taking up project.
+This project involves building a basic ETL pipeline using Apache Airflow to process Twitter data.
+The primary objective is to gain a deeper understanding of Airflow's core functionalities, such as creating Directed Acyclic Graphs (DAGs), managing tasks, and executing pipelines.

 ## Concepts / Requirements

 ### Installing Airflow

-The most time I spent on in this project is on installing Airflow software in my laptop.
-I tried to install in Amazon EC2 instance but was unable to do it.
-Then I tried to install it in my windows system directly, but had multiple issues with dependencies not being there.
-It took couple of days to find what was happening and atlast was not able to install it directly into my system.

-Then I tried to install Airflow in an WSL instance.
-It worked and below are the steps to do it:
-There are multiple ways to install WSL.
-I will mention how I did it:
+A significant portion of this project was dedicated to setting up Apache Airflow on my laptop.
+After unsuccessful attempts to install it on an Amazon EC2 instance and directly on a Windows system, I encountered numerous dependency issues.
+Eventually, I successfully installed Airflow using the Windows Subsystem for Linux (WSL).
+Here are the steps I followed:

- * First, Open Windows Powershell, then enter the following command  :  ``` wsl --install ```
+ 1. Open Windows PowerShell and run the following command:

+    ``` wsl --install ```

  * Restart your computer if asked.

+ 2. Set Up the Ubuntu Environment:
- * Then open the Ubuntu Environment and install the necessary packages:
+    Open the Ubuntu terminal and install the necessary packages

-    * ``` sudo apt-get update ```
+     ``` sudo apt-get update ```

-    * ``` sudo apt-get install -y python3 python3-pip python3-venv ```
+     ``` sudo apt-get install -y python3 python3-pip python3-venv ```

-    * Then create a virtual environment to start the airflow installation process :
+ 3. Create a virtual environment for the Airflow installation:

+    ```
-       * ``` python3 -m venv airflow_venv ```
+    python3 -m venv airflow_venv
-       * ``` source airflow_venv/bin/activate ```
+    source airflow_venv/bin/activate
-    * ``` export AIRFLOW_HOME=~/airflow ```
+    export AIRFLOW_HOME=~/airflow
+    ```

      * Install Airfow :

       ``` pip install apache-airflow[postgres,google] --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.5.1/constraints-3.8.txt" ```

-    * Initialize Airflow DB : ``` airflow db init ```
+       * Initialize the Airflow Database:

+           ``` airflow db init ```

        * Create an admin user to access Airflow WebUI and create/run dags

   ```
   airflow users create \